Crystal Orientation as Coordinate Transformation edit page

 Crystal coordinates to specimen coordinates

-Let us consider to following direction with respect to the crystal reference system
+Let us consider the following crystal direction

 h = Miller(1,0,0,cs,'uvw')